AbsaOSS/enceladus/_docs/1.0.0/usage-schema.md

 consequences - namely all dates west from UTC would be shifted to a day earlier

 To enable processing of time entries from other systems **Standardization** offers the possibility to convert string and even numeric values to timestamp or date types.
-It's done using Spark's ability to convert strings to timestamp/date with some enhancements.
+This is done using Spark's ability to convert strings to timestamp/date with some enhancements.
 The pattern placeholders and usage is described in Java's [`SimpleDateFormat` class description](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html) with the addition of recognizing some keywords (like `epoch` and `milliepoch` (case insensitive)) to denote the number of